Ruth Teitelbaum: Career

 Teitelbaum was hired by the Moore School of Electrical Engineering at the University of Pennsylvania to compute ballistics trajectories.
 The Moore School was funded by the US Army during the Second World War.
-Here a group of about 80 women worked manually calculating ballistic trajectories - complex differential calculations.
+Here, a group of about 80 women worked through complex differential calculations and manually calculated the trajectories.

 In June 1943, the Army decided to fund an experimental project - the first all-electronic digital computer called the Electronic Numerical Integrator and Computer (ENIAC).
 The computer was a huge machine with 40 black 8-foot panels.
 The programmers had to physically program it using 3000 switches, and telephone switching cords in a dozen trays, to route the data, and the program, through the machine.
 This is the reason why these women were called "computers".

 Along with Marlyn Meltzer, Teitelbaum was part of a special area of the ENIAC project to calculate ballistic trajectory equations using analog technology.
 They taught themselves and others certain functions of the ENIAC and helped prepare the ballistics software.
 In 1946, the ENIAC computer was unveiled before the public and the press.
-The seven women were the only generation of programmers to program the ENIAC.
+The women made a salary of $1,620 a year and were the only generation of programmers to work on the ENIAC.

 After the war, Teitelbaum traveled with ENIAC to the Ballistics Research Laboratory at the Aberdeen Proving Ground where she remained for two more years to train the next group of ENIAC programmers.